Finding Your People on a Thru-Hike

 I ache that she has to leave.
 She has long been a part of what I consider my extended trail family.
 She’s made me smile on sad days, is a fierce truth-teller, and has an accent that makes me feel like I’m stepping right into into the mountains of rural North Carolina.

-This friend did not flinch the night a group of us- a group I suspect would never have met “in real life”- sat around a campfire and shared stories of real pain.
+This friend did not flinch the night a group of us- a group I suspect would never have met “in real life”- sat around a campfire and took turns sharing stories of real pain.
 She was a part of our circle that hugged each other when no words could be said.

 And now when she suffers, we all suffer.
 Because this friend was part of “our people,” and she was not afraid to name what we’re all thinking: